lucbergeot/EchoSphere/SmallVilleWorkings.md

 This module is critical for providing continuity in NPC behavior, ensuring that characters remember important past events, conversations, or relationships and act accordingly.

+# Prompt Systems Section (reverie/backend_server/persona/prompt_template)

+## 4. Prompt Systems
+The Prompt Systems section of Smallville is responsible for interacting with the OpenAI GPT models to generate conversations, actions, and decisions for the NPCs.
+These prompts allow NPCs to engage in dynamic, AI-driven interactions that are contextual and influenced by past events, relationships, and ongoing activities.

+### 4.1 GPT Structure (`gpt_structure.py`)
+The GPT structure module acts as the central interface for all GPT-related requests.
+It provides wrapper functions to handle requests to OpenAI’s GPT models (like GPT-3 and GPT-4) and processes the responses.

+- **ChatGPT_single_request**: Sends a single request to the GPT-3.5-turbo model and returns the result.
+- **GPT4_request**: Sends a single request to the GPT-4 model and handles any errors that may occur.
+- **safe_generate_response**: A utility function that ensures the GPT-generated responses are safe and meet specific criteria, repeating the request if needed.
+It provides fail-safe responses if GPT fails.

+This module ensures that NPCs receive appropriate responses to the prompts that govern their behavior, conversations, and actions.
+It also includes mechanisms to clean up and validate the responses, making sure that they fit the context of the ongoing simulation.

+### 4.2 Prompt Printing (`print_prompt.py`)
+The Print Prompt module handles the display and logging of prompts and their corresponding outputs, primarily for debugging and verbose output.
+When a prompt is run, it prints the NPC's persona, the GPT parameters used, the input prompt, and the GPT-generated output.

+- **print_run_prompts**: This function takes in details like the prompt template, NPC persona, and GPT-generated output, then logs them for debugging purposes.

+This module is useful for tracking the behavior of NPCs and understanding how their actions are generated based on the AI's response.
+It provides insights into the real-time decision-making process of NPCs within the Smallville environment.

+### 4.3 Run GPT Prompts (`run_gpt_prompt.py` & `defunct_run_gpt_prompt.py`)
+The Run GPT Prompts module is the core of the NPC behavior generation system.
+It defines various functions that generate specific behaviors for NPCs by interacting with the GPT models.
+Key prompt functions include:

+- **run_gpt_prompt_wake_up_hour**: Determines the hour at which an NPC wakes up based on their persona's lifestyle and current conditions.
+- **run_gpt_prompt_daily_plan**: Generates a broad daily plan for the NPC, including tasks like waking up, eating breakfast, and working.
+- **run_gpt_prompt_task_decomp**: Decomposes a high-level task (e.g., "eat breakfast") into smaller actions (e.g., "prepare food", "sit down", "eat").
+- **run_gpt_prompt_generate_hourly_schedule**: Breaks down the NPC's daily plan into an hourly schedule of actions.
+- **run_gpt_prompt_create_conversation**: Generates conversation topics and dialogue between two NPCs based on their past interactions, relationship, and current state.

+These functions work together to ensure that NPCs can follow realistic daily schedules, complete tasks, and engage in meaningful social interactions.
+They dynamically adjust NPC behaviors based on context, environment, and memory.

+### How These Systems Work Together
+The Prompt Systems interface directly with the cognitive and memory modules.
+For example:

+- **Cognitive Modules** use the GPT prompts to create high-level behaviors like planning and social interaction.
+- **Memory Structures** feed relevant past experiences to the GPT prompts, allowing NPCs to make decisions based on their personal history.
+- **Event Systems** can trigger specific prompts (e.g., a party event might generate a conversation prompt between NPCs about the event).